- Politics and Social Issues»

 Murder Trial - Again and Again and Again

-When Sharon was indicted for the murder of Patricia Jones, police also obtained an indictment for the murder of her husband James.
+When Sharon was indicted for the murder of Patricia Jones, police had also obtained an indictment for the murder of her husband James.
 They believed the death of Patricia, following so closely on the heals of James', was proof Sharon had killed her husband.

 Now, however, they wondered: how could the jury return a guilty verdict in the purely circumstantial case of James’ death after they had acquitted in the much more evidence-secure case of Patricia?